-Here is a quick run-down of facts about the streetcar:
+Here is a quick run-down of other facts about the streetcar:

 The Sun Link project is part of a voter-approved, $2.1B Regional Transportation Authority (RTA) plan implemented through 2026.